 Karagahi was awarded the International Student Ambassador Mentorship award for this academic year and will help to guide the new group of Ambassadors.

-Brock’s 2022-23 International Student Ambassadors include Aishah Sonekan from Nigeria, Ximena Paredes from Mexico, Arshdeep Singh from India, Basit Ur Rehman from Pakistan, Anne Kiarie from Kenya, Khushi Anilkumar Patel from India, Stacia Jacob from Trinidad and Tobago, Sebastian Roa Goyes from Colombia and Mateo Zavala Galindo from Ecuador.
+Brock’s 2022-23 International Student Ambassadors include Aishah Sonekan from Nigeria, Ximena Paredes from Mexico, Arshdeep Singh from India, Basit Ur Rehman from Pakistan, Anita Kiarie from Kenya, Khushi Anilkumar Patel from India, Stacia Jacob from Trinidad and Tobago, Sebastian Roa Goyes from Colombia and Mateo Zavala Galindo from Ecuador.

 Students interested in becoming an International Student Ambassador can apply in early 2023 for the 2023-24 academic year.
 Information about the next round of applications will be posted on the Student Accounts and Financial Aid website as it becomes available.